ShreyanshIITK20/DnA-website-revamp/generic.md

 ---
 layout: post
-title: Generic
+title: Animation
-description: Lorem ipsum dolor est
+description: We are animating all our minds can conceive and deliver a joyful experience to all, not just illusions.
-image: assets/images/pic11.jpg
+image: assets/images/d2.jpg
 nav-menu: true
 ---